py-why/EconML/doc/spec/estimation/dml.rst

 In this library we implement variants of several of the approaches mentioned in the last section.
 The hierarchy structure of the implemented CATE estimators is as follows.

-    .. inheritance-diagram:: econml.dml.LinearDMLCateEstimator econml.dml.SparseLinearDMLCateEstimator econml.dml.KernelDMLCateEstimator econml.cate_estimator.NonParamDMLCateEstimator econml.cate_estimator.ForestDMLCateEstimator
+    .. inheritance-diagram:: econml.dml.LinearDMLCateEstimator econml.dml.SparseLinearDMLCateEstimator econml.dml.KernelDMLCateEstimator econml.dml.NonParamDMLCateEstimator econml.dml.ForestDMLCateEstimator
         :parts: 1
         :private-bases:
         :top-classes: econml._rlearner._RLearner, econml.cate_estimator.StatsModelsCateEstimatorMixin, econml.cate_estimator.DebiasedLassoCateEstimatorMixin

 Below we give a brief description of each of these classes:

-    * *DMLCateEstimator.* The class :class:`.DMLCateEstimator` assumes that the effect model for each outcome :math:`i` and treatment :math:`j` is linear, i.e. takes the form :math:`\theta_{ij}(X)=\langle \theta_{ij}, \phi(X)\rangle`, and allows for any arbitrary scikit-learn linear estimator to be defined as the final stage (e.g.
+    * **DMLCateEstimator.** The class :class:`.DMLCateEstimator` assumes that the effect model for each outcome :math:`i` and treatment :math:`j` is linear, i.e. takes the form :math:`\theta_{ij}(X)=\langle \theta_{ij}, \phi(X)\rangle`, and allows for any arbitrary scikit-learn linear estimator to be defined as the final stage (e.g.
       :class:`~sklearn.linear_model.ElasticNet`, :class:`~sklearn.linear_model.Lasso`, :class:`~sklearn.linear_model.LinearRegression` and their multi-task variations in the case where we have mulitple outcomes, i.e. :math:`Y` is a vector).
 The final linear model will be fitted on features that are derived by the Kronecker-product of the vectors :math:`T` and :math:`\phi(X)`, i.e. :math:`\tilde{T}\otimes \phi(X) = \mathtt{vec}(\tilde{T}\cdot \phi(X)^T)`.
 This regression will estimate the coefficients :math:`\theta_{ijk}` for each outcome :math:`i`, treatment :math:`j` and feature :math:`k`.
 The final model is minimizing a regularized empirical square loss of the form: